NASA-Openscapes/2021-Cloud-Hackathon/logistics/github-workflows.md

 git checkout -- .
 ```

+#### Burn it all down

-**Burn it all down** - delete the whole repo that you have locally, and then reclone.
+You'll delete the whole repo that you have locally, and then reclone.

 You'll need to make sure you're in the github repository (use `pwd` to check your present working directory and `cd` to change directory)